 A Dhyani Buddha statue with the Vara Mudra gesture

-There are 432 Dhyani Buddha statues on the Rupadhatu layer of the Borobudur Temple.
+There are 432 Dhyani Buddha statues in the Rūpadhātu layer of the Borobudur.
 Although these statues look alike, they have different mudras.
-In Buddhism, there are five different mudras, which are: Bhumisparsha Mudra, Dhyana Mudra, Abhaya Mudra, Vara Mudra, and Vitaraka Mudra.
+In Buddhism, there are five different mudras, which are: Bhumisparsha Mudra, Dhyana Mudra, Abhaya Mudra, Vara Mudra, and Vitāraka Mudra.
 The Buddha statues facing a particular cardinal direction have the same mudras.

-Copyright © 2017 – 2019 Lawrence Rodrigues.
+Copyright © 2017 – 2020 Lawrence Rodrigues.
 All rights reserved